 Stephen didn't become an "A" student.
 He didn't make any honor rolls.
 In fact, he often found himself on academic probation.
 One reason was that he never did very well on tests.
 Still, he managed to pass most of his courses by being in class every day, turning in all of his assignments on time and breaking down his studying into bite-sized digestible portions.
-By passing course after course he began to gain a measure of self-esteem.
+By passing course after course. he began gaining a measure of self-esteem.
 He was a great singer and he was on the school's cross-country team.

 Whenever he introduced me to one of his friends on campus, he would tell them that he was succeeding when he was supposed to be failing.
 He said the secret was that he was doing what I taught him before classes ever started: "Take it one bite at a time."

 On graduation day, he was romping around in his graduation robe with a bright smile saying, "One bite at a time." [ Other grade-improvement tips ]

 "Sure, come in."

 We had known each other.
 She had earlier been in at least one of the General Education classes I taught.
 That day, though, I learned a dark side of her that I had never guessed.

 "I'm an alcoholic," she said as she closed the door.

 Her grandmother was a member of a different denomination than the one that sponsored our school.
 I don't know whether the grandmother knew the depth of Lori's problem, but at least she knew that we were an alcohol-free campus and that we also had a redemptive approach to young people struggling with alcohol addiction.

 Tears erupted in Lori's eyes that morning as she said, "I'm losing the battle.
 I'm going to an AA meeting in the mornings.
 I go to a different one during the noon hour and I attend some evening ones.
 But I still get so thirsty for alcohol!
 I don't think I'm going to make it."